Socioeconomic facts and data about rural Ontario

 Overview

-Data sources: Most of the data presented are estimates made by Ministry of Agriculture, Food and Rural Affairs (OMAFRA) staff using relevant publications from Statistics Canada.
+Data sources: Most data are estimates from the Ministry of Agriculture, Food and Agribusiness (OMAFA).
+Staff used relevant publications from Statistics Canada.
 The covered period depends on the availability of data in the following date ranges:

 - Immigration data is available from 1971–2021 census years.
 Immigration data is not available for the 1976 census year.